kubernetes/enhancements/keps/sig-apps/3939-include-terminating-pods-as-active/README.md

 #### Story 1

 As a machine learning user, ML frameworks allow scheduling of multiple pods.
 The Job controller does not typically wait for terminating pods to be marked as failed.
 Tensorflow and other ML frameworks may have a requirement that they only want Pods to be started once the other pods are fully terminated.
-The following yaml can fit these needs:

 This case was added due to a bug discovered with running IndexedJobs with Tensorflow.
 See [Jobs create replacement Pods as soon as a Pod is marked for deletion](https://github.com/kubernetes/kubernetes/issues/115844) for more details.